Anton 2

 Research highlights

-Here are a few highlights of the research enabled by Anton 1 and Anton 2:
+Here are a few highlights of the research enabled by the first- and second-generation Anton machines at PSC:

 Protein dehydration during folding.
 The team combined 110 μs Anton 2 MD simulations with rapid pressure-drop experiments to study how water gets out of a protein as it folds.
 Prigozhin, Maxim B., Yi Zhang, Klaus Schulten, Martin Gruebele, and Taras V. Pogorelov PNAS, 2019. https://doi.org/10.1073/pnas.1814927116.